 Besides that, Royal Canin is low in calories and has essential vitamins for your pup’s health and well-being.
 Lastly, though it is clearly implied in the name, this food is very easy to digest.

-4. Pedigree Puppy Canned Dog Food – For Puppies
+4. Pedigree Puppy Canned Dog Food – Best for Puppies

 The Pedigree 1013299 Puppy Wet Canned Dog Food is our next option and is designed for young puppy Aussie’s.
 This pooch cuisine contains DHA for brain health and development, plus it has calcium and phosphorus for a strong growing pet.